JamieS56/Milestone-Project-4/README.md

     ![Player profile page wireframe on mobile](media/README/wireframes/player-profile-mobile.jpg)

-    The mobile view has the same components as the desktop, other than the layout is vertical instead of horizontal to fit it all on the page.
+    The mobile view has the same components as the desktop just the layout is vertical instead of horizontal to fit it all on the page.

     Changes in final design:

-    * The style of the stat tabs used in the final desktop view are the same in mobile.
-However, they have been moved below the picture and come out from the left hand side of the page, rather than the player image.
+    * The style of the stat tabs used in the final desktop view are same in mobile but instead they come out of the left hand side of the page instead of the player image.

 * Fixtures Page